 For more information visit www.apachetribe.org

-The Caddo Nation has occupied the areas of Louisiana, Arkansas, Texas, and Oklahoma for thousands of years.
-The Caddo Nation sold much of their homelands in 1835 and began migrating to the central part of Indian Territory.
+The Caddo Nation has occupied the areas of present-day Louisiana, Arkansas, Texas, and Oklahoma for thousands of years.
+The Caddo sold much of their homelands in 1835 and began migrating to the central part of Indian Territory.

-The Caddo Nation seal is a performance of the "Turkey Dance."
+The Caddo Nation seal depicts a performance of the “Turkey Dance.”
 The dance is performed by the women and children of the tribe who also sing, while the men sing and drum.
 The design at the bottom of the seal symbolizes the door to the world beyond, as well as the four stages of life and the four cardinal directions.

-For more information visit https://caddo.xyz.
+For more information, visit mycaddonation.com

 The Cheyenne have origins in the Rocky Mountains and the Great Plains; the Arapaho originated in northern Minnesota.
-The Cheyenne migrated south to Nebraska, Wyoming, and Colorado, joining forces with the Arapaho in the early 1800s.
+The Cheyenne migrated south to present-day Nebraska, Wyoming, and Colorado, joining forces with the Arapaho in the early 1800s.
 The tribes banded together in order to have more lands and a stronger force in the plains area in approximately 1811.

 Around 1869, the Cheyenne and Arapaho arrived in Indian Territory near El Reno.
 The headquarters for the Cheyenne and Arapaho Tribes is in Concho, Oklahoma.

-For more information visit https://cheyenneandarapaho-nsn.gov.
+For more information, visit https://cheyenneandarapaho-nsn.gov.